planetofsoundrockschool/planetofsoundrockschool.github.io/WARP.md

 ## Development Guidelines

 ### Adding New Pages
-1. Create new `.md` file in `src/`
+1. Create new `.njk` file in `src/`
 2. Add YAML frontmatter with `layout: base.njk`, `title`, `description`
 3. Include `eleventyNavigation` if it should appear in main navigation
-4. Write content in Markdown or HTML
+4. Write content in HTML/Nunjucks templating
+5. Use component data from DecapCMS when appropriate

 ### Modifying Styles
 - **SCSS Architecture**: Edit SCSS files in `src/scss/` directory structure